-An angiosarcoma of the spleen is a rare malignant splenic neoplasm.
+Angiosarcomas of the spleen are rare malignant splenic neoplasms.
 The term is usually given to describe a primary angiosarcoma of the spleen although angiosarcoma elsewhere can also rarely metastasise to the spleen.
-Despite its absolute rarity, a splenic angiosarcoma is considered the most common primary splenic malignancy 2.
+Despite its absolute rarity, a splenic angiosarcoma is considered the most common primary non-hematolymphoid splenic malignancy 2,17.

-The general consensus is that there is no recognised gender predilection (occurs almost equally in females and males) 1.
+The general consensus is that there is no recognised gender predilection (occurs almost equally in females and males) 1,17.
 Occasional publications, however, suggest a slight male predilection 4.
-The peak incidence is thought to be around the 6th decade.
+Commonly seen in older patients, with the peak incidence is thought to be around the 6th decade.

 Clinical symptomatology can be highly variable, often posing difficult diagnostic problems.